-- 8 minutes per dime
+- .25c = 8 minutes

-So if you put two hours on the meter but only stayed for 30 minutes, you can simple reinsert the card to get the 1.5 hour back - you cannot do that with coins!
+So if you put two hours on the meter but only stayed for 30 minutes, you can simply reinsert the card to get the 1.5 hours back - you cannot do that with coins!

 There are many City Parking Garages around the downtown Charleston area, many located near larger attractions.

 Parking Garage Rates: $1/half hour with a $16 Daily Max

-Unless you're staying at centrally located hotel/inn that has free parking, you won't find much free parking for a day trip to the city.
+Unless you're staying at a centrally located hotel/inn with free parking, you won't find much free parking for a day trip to the city.

-But, these are often gone by early in the day and are so few its often not worth the risk of planning to park here.
+But, these are often occupied by early in the day and are so few that it's often not worth the risk of planning to park here.

-The parking garage offers easy access to the Visitor Center to start your day in Charleston - with restrooms, a gift shop and information center to get advice and maps to walk around the city.
+The parking garage offers easy access to the Visitor Center to start your day in Charleston - with restrooms, a gift shop, and an information center to get advice and maps to walk around the city.